ajkavanagh/openstack-bundles/stable/openstack-base/README.md

     openstack floating ip create ext_net
     openstack server add floating ip xenial-test <new-floating-ip>

-and then allow access via SSH (and ping) - you only need to do these steps once:
+Then allow access via SSH (and ping) - you only need to do these steps once:

     openstack security group list